PhaethonPsychis/gagabank/MetaverseCities.md

 The cyber-urban metaverse offer a better vision for how societies should develop and operate cities to unlock greater economic prosperity and collective participation .
 Building that vision is a task too large and too important for any organization to tackle on its own.
 Architects, Coders, Policymakers, innovators, companies, universities, civil society organizations, and citizens all need to collaborate in this work.
 But it’s time to begin.
 It’s time to build.

+# FAQ
+By operating as a decentralized platform, this metaverse, deploys participatory systems for decentralized governance to enable people to share ownership of the cyber-physical space and receive the earnings of the city.

+that allow people to take ownership of the cyberurban and part

+coordinate actions towards a common goal, create, exchange, and take ownership of their digital assets and the public space<br><br>